-A permit must not be granted to construct a building or construct or carry out works that would cast any additional overshadowing of the following space between 10am and 2pm at 22nd September:
+A permit must not be granted to construct a building or construct or carry out works that would cast additional overshadowing of the following space between 10am and 2pm at 22nd September:

-• any part of the southern footpath of Bridge Road, measured from the property boundary to the existing kerb.
+any part of the southern footpath of Bridge Road, measured from the property boundary to the existing kerb.

-A permit should not be granted to construct a building or construct or carry out works that would cast additional overshadowing of the following spaces between 10am and 2pm at 22nd September, unless the additional overshadowing would not unreasonably prejudice the amenity of the public space, to the satisfaction of the responsible authority:
+A permit should not be granted to construct a building or construct or carry out works that would cast additional overshadowing of the following spaces between 10am and 2pm at 22nd September, unless the overshadowing would not unreasonably prejudice the amenity of the public space, to the satisfaction of the responsible authority:

-any part of the opposite footpath of Church Street, Gleadell Street, Griffiths Street, Gardner Street, Coppin Street (north of Bridge Road) and Burnley Street measured from the property boundary to the existing kerb (including any opposite kerb outstands, seating and/or planting).
+• any part of the opposite footpath of Burnley Street, measured from the property boundary to the existing kerb (including any opposite kerb outstands, seating and/or planting).